gitlabhq/gitlabhq/doc/development/automatic_ce_ee_merge.md

 For each commit (except on `master`), the `ee_compat_check` CI job tries to detect if the current branch's changes will conflict during the CE->EE merge.

-The job reports what files are conflicting and how to setup a merge request against EE.
+The job reports what files are conflicting and how to set up a merge request against EE.

 #### How the job works